-iMovie is a digital video editing software program for Macintosh that is available as part of Apple’s iLife suite.
+iMovie is a digital video editing software program for the Mac and some iOS systems.
 With iMovie, you can import video from several sources (such as a miniDV tape, VHS recording or DVD) or record directly in iMovie using a Web cam.
-Once you have imported your video you can trim content, combine clips, insert images and add audio tracks, special effects and transitions to create a finished movie.
+Once you have imported your video you can trim content, combine clips, insert images, add audio tracks, special effects, and transitions to create a finished movie.

 - Connect a digital video camera or a Web camera to import video